TsekNet/tseknet/README.md

 ## 👋 Hi, I'm Dan

-I'm an Senior Software Engineer at Google, with an unhealthy obsession for automation.
+I'm an Senior Staff Software Engineer at NVIDIA, with an unhealthy obsession for automation.

 ### What am I up to?

-- 🔭 I’m currently working on designing, developing, and deploying scalable cross-platform software for the large enterprise fleet at Google (Linux, Mac, and Windows).
+- 🔭 I’m currently working on designing, coding, and reliably deploying Windows Fleet management tooling for NVIDIA.
 - 📝 I’ve started a [Blog](https://tseknet.com).
-- 🤝 I’m looking to collaborate on projects that make sysadmins, IT pros, and developers' lives easier.
+- 🤝 I’m looking to collaborate on projects that make SRE, sysadmins, IT pros, and developer's lives easier.
 - 💬 Ask me about PowerShell, Go, Python, automation, CI/CD, infrastructure as code, imaging/provisioning, or anything related!

 ### 📚 Latest Blog posts